Do you want to:

 *This prestigious program, including funding for field trips, is made possible by the Intermodal Association of North America’s annual Scholarship Award to the Robert H. Smith School of Business.

-Read more about the activities of Supply Chain Management fellows, including past speakers and trips to industry facilities.
+Read more about the activities of Supply Chain Consulting fellows, including past speakers and trips to industry facilities.

 Curriculum — One-Year Program